oskariorg/oskariorg.github.io/_posts/2019-01-08-Highlights_of_Oskari_2018.md

 ---
 layout: post
-title:  "Highligts of Oskari in 2018" excerpt : "These were the highlights of the year 2018 for Oskari"
+title:  "Highlights of Oskari in 2018" excerpt : "These were the highlights of the year 2018 for Oskari"
 date:   2019-01-08 13:00:00 +0300
 categories: [news]
 ---

-# Highligts of Oskari in 2018
+# Highlights of Oskari in 2018

 New Oskari community year starting, these were the highlights of Oskari in year 2018!